Lattice paths and submonoids of $\mathbb Z^2$: Appendix (joint with Stewart Wilcox): Combination (V)

 \subsection{Acknowledgements}

 We thank Igor Dolinka, Rupert McCallum, Laurence Park and Stewart Wilcox for a number of helpful conversations during the preparation of the article; we are especially indebted to Wilcox for his construction of the sequences used in Example \ref{eg:V}.
+We also thank the referees who have read and commented on the paper.
 The first author is supported by ARC Future Fellowship FT190100632.

 \bibspacing{-1.1pt} ~

 JE: Centre for Research in Mathematics and Data Science, Western Sydney University, Sydney, Australia; {\tt J.East\,@\,WesternSydney.edu.au} \\[2mm] NH: {\tt contact\,@\,n-ham.com}